Northern British Columbia

 (1876 - 1911), Lower Post

 An independent trade post operated by Rufus Sylvester until bought out by the Hudson's Bay Co. in 1888.
 A new post was built in 1889 (HBC records begin in 1890).
-The town later became known as Lower Post to distinguish it from Upper Liard (settled 1954) in Yukon Territory.
-HBC store operations ceased here in the mid 1950's.
+The town later became known as Lower Post (2) to distinguish it from Upper Liard (settled 1954) in Yukon Territory.
+HBC store operations ceased here by 1960.

 Fort Drew